Kristina01111000/Drws_site/README.md

 My job is to integrate it into the site, maybe downloadable feature, maybe just on the site

-3/26
-For next week:
-On wednesday go through the site and see if there are any missed “free” parts

-4/2
-For next week:
-Going to try doing social posts on constant contact Look into multichannel campaigns for things like the new years email blasts

 4/9
 For next week:
-Start preparing a page for the app from the site, + slides etc Set up payment processors another time
+Set up payment processors another time
 Fix front page, its not going to be free anymore